 Setmore receives nearly perfect starred reviews across most review sites, and for good reason.
 This cloud-based app is not only an easy-to-use scheduling tool with an intuitive drag-and-drop function, but it comes with additional team-management features, too.

 Key features include:

 If you’re looking for a streamlined, no-fuss, but powerful appointment scheduling software, you can’t go wrong with Setmore.
-But that’s especially true if you’re a very small business, as Setmore is free for up to 20 users.
+But that’s especially true if you’re a very small business, as Setmore is free for business with one to four user account.
 For businesses with greater scheduling volume, Setmore’s Premium plan is $25 per month and gives you access to 20 user accounts.
 The most expensive plan offered by Setmore in the U.S. and Canada is $89 a month and offers live booking as if you had your own receptionist.

 As a leader in small business payment processing solutions, it shouldn’t come as a surprise that now Square is breaking into the appointment booking software market.

 Square Appointments offers individual or small teams of service providers the intuitive, streamlined technology they’ve come to expect from their Square POS.
 Some of those user-friendly features include:

 It should also come as no surprise that this cloud-based software has a baked-in point of sale system: With Square Appointments, you can easily accept payments; manage your inventory; adjust prices for tax, tips, and discounts; and view sales reports, among other capabilities you’d find in your Square POS.